British Rail Class 82: Background

-During the late 1950s, British Rail (BR) embarked upon the electrification of the West Coast Main Line, a strategy which necessitated the procurement of a large number of electric locomotives to utilise the newly installed infrastructure.
+During the late 1950s, BR embarked upon the electrification of the West Coast Main Line, a strategy which necessitated the procurement of a large number of electric locomotives to utilise the newly installed infrastructure.
 It was decided that, instead of a bulk order from a single manufacturer, several batches of similar locomotives would be ordered from several companies, the first of these being the AL1 series.
 Accordingly, it was decided to order the second batch, which was initially classified as the AL2, to a broadly similar role to the preceding model.
-Following a review of competitive bids, it was decided to award a contract for ten locomotives to the Metropolitan-Vickers division of the British manufacturing interest Associated Electrical Industries (AEI).
+Following a review of competitive bids, it was decided to award a contract for ten locomotives to the Metropolitan-Vickers division of the British manufacturing holding company AEI.

-E3049 at Euston in July 1966.

 Responsibility for the locomotive's design was with AEI, which produced much of the mechanical design in-house.
-While the design phase was worked on in-house, the company opted to subcontract the construction phase to Beyer, Peacock and Company, who produced all examples at their works in Gorton, Manchester.
+While the design phase was worked on in-house, the company opted to subcontract the construction phase to Beyer, Peacock and Company, which produced all locomotives at their works in Gorton, Manchester.
 A total of ten examples were produced; the type being classified as AL2 under the pre-TOPS classification scheme, each locomotive was originally numbered E3046 - E3055.

 Midway through the manufacturing phase, it was realised that the locomotive would be considerably heavier than had been anticipated.
 In response, some elements were rapidly redesigned so that it could still confirm with the requirements laid out by the corresponding British Transport Commission specification.
 These late-stage design modifications included the replacement of heavy sections with lighter alternatives, such as an aluminium body and fibreglass roofing, while weighty electrical equipment was substituted with lighter counterparts wherever it was practical to do so.